oscarbenjamin/scicomp/notes/settingup.md

 * You have Python (and scientific libraries) installed.
 * You have a text-editor suitable for programming installed.
-* You can run Python using the `python` command from the terminal.
+* You can run Python using the `python` command from the terminal and know how to use the Python interactive shell.
 * You can create a Python file and run it using `python myfile.py` from the terminal.
-* You understand the difference between the system shell and the Python shell
+* You understand the difference between the system shell and the Python shell and know how to switch between them.
 * You understand the notation used in showing the terminal sessions above.

 If so then we're ready to move into the basics of Python the language!